Susan Schardt: Death and legacy

 Schardt died at the institution she had founded in Ryde on 9 October 1934.
 Her funeral, held at St Philip's Church, was widely attended.
 After the service, her remains were buried in the family plot in Waverley cemetery.
 The facility she founded, later known as the Royal Rehabilitation Hospital, is still functioning as an occupational rehabilitation hospital in Ryde.

+In November 2023, it was announced that Schardt was one of eight women chosen to be commemorated in the second round of blue plaques sponsored by the Government of New South Wales alongside, among others, Kathleen Butler, godmother of Sydney Harbour Bridge; Emma Jane Callaghan, an Aboriginal midwife and activist; Dorothy Drain, one of Australia's first female war correspondents; writer Charmian Clift; Pearl Mary Gibbs, an Aboriginal rights movement activist, and charity worker Grace Emily Munro.